Super Bowl 2023: Chiefs rookie went from Wendy's to intercepting NFL's best QBs. Will Jalen Hurts be next?

 The change of scenery was stark.

-“Do (sic) to an overload of courses I needed to take this Summer I will use this upcoming season as my Redshirt year,” Watson tweeted July 5, 2019.
+“Do [sic] to an overload of courses I needed to take this Summer I will use this upcoming season as my Redshirt year,” Watson tweeted on July 5, 2019.
 “I will use this time to become a better student, athlete, and man.”

 Watson would also, he learned, work at Wendy’s alongside his mother.